-We don't know why anyone in Oregon would object to a hostile takeover strategy to acquire Weyerhaeuser's Oregon forestlands.
+We don't know why anyone in Oregon would object to a hostile takeover strategy to acquire Weyerhaeuser.
 After all, in 2002 no state political leaders objected when Weyerhaeuser acquired Oregon's largest forest products company, Willamette Industries, in a hostile takeover.